 USA Assistance

 Who Is Eligible for US Citizenship in Israel?
-The Full Map
+The Full Picture

 Who Is Eligible for US Citizenship in Israel?
-The Full Map
+The Full Picture

 "Am I entitled to US citizenship?" sounds simple, but the answer hinges on small details: birth year, how long the parent lived in the US, and at what age.
 Here are the three main paths so you know where you stand.